WellDone/MoMo-Firmware/doc/52-gsm.md

 #### State

-Read whether or not the MoMo is currently generating regular reports (possible results: `started` or `stopped`)
+Read whether or not the MoMo is currently generating regular reports (possible results: `Enabled` or `Disabled`)

 #### Stop